evcc-io/evcc.io/content/datenschutz.en.md

 For more information, see our [documentation](https://docs.evcc.io/docs/features/remote-access).

-## 3. Algolia DocSearch (Search Function on docs.evcc.io)

-Our documentation site (docs.evcc.io) uses Algolia DocSearch for the search function.
-Algolia is a service provided by Algolia Inc., 589 Howard Street, Suite 5, San Francisco, CA 94105, USA.

-When you use the search function, the following data is transmitted to Algolia:

-- Your IP address
-- Your search queries
+### Sponsor Token Validation (sponsor.evcc.io)

+If you have configured a sponsor token, your local evcc instance validates it against our service `sponsor.evcc.io` when starting.
+The following data is transmitted:

+- The sponsor token
+- An anonymized machine identifier (a one-way hash of the device identifier; it is independent of the telemetry identifier and cannot be linked to it)

+To detect misuse and sharing of sponsor tokens, we record which devices a token is used on.
+The following data is stored:

-- Browser information (User-Agent)
+- Timestamp
+- Email address or GitHub username associated with the token
+- Type of sponsorship
-- Timestamp of the search query
+- A hash of the token
+- The anonymized machine identifier

+The machine identifier is used solely for this purpose and not combined with any other data.

+The service is hosted on servers of [Fly.io Inc.](https://fly.io/), USA; the data is stored in a data centre within the EU.
+Fly.io has committed to EU standard contractual clauses.
+For more information, see the [Fly.io Privacy Policy](https://fly.io/legal/privacy-policy/).

 The legal basis for processing is Art.
 6 para.
-1 lit. f GDPR (legitimate interest in providing a functional search capability for our documentation).
-Data transmission only occurs when you actively use the search function.

-Since Algolia is based in the USA, personal data is transferred to a third country.
-Algolia is certified under the EU-U.S. Data Privacy Framework.
-For more information about Algolia's privacy practices, see the [Algolia Privacy Policy](https://www.algolia.com/policies/privacy/).

-Search queries are processed by Algolia for analysis and improvement of the search function.
-No further use or disclosure to third parties occurs.
+1 lit. f GDPR (legitimate interest in preventing misuse of the sponsorship service).
+The data is stored as long as required for misuse detection and deleted afterwards.
+You can request deletion at any time by emailing info@evcc.io.

-## 4. Payment Processing for evcc Sponsorship (creem.io)
+## 3. Payment Processing for evcc Sponsorship (creem.io)

 When you purchase an evcc sponsorship, payment processing is handled by our payment service provider creem.io, a service of Armitage Labs OÜ, Telliskivi Street 57b/1, Tallinn 10412, Estonia.